Lax comma categories of ordered sets: Exponentiability

 \section{Exponentiability}

 In order to investigate under which conditions $\Ord//X$ is a cartesian closed category, we first recall two well-known results.

-First of all, the (complete) ordered set $X$, as a thin category, is cartesian closed if, and only if, it is an Heyting algebra; that is, it has a binary operation $X\times X\to X$, assigning to each pair $(x,y)$ an element $y^x$ such that $z\leq y^x$ if and only if $z\wedge x\leq y$, for every $x,y,z\in Z$.
-This is in fact equivalent to $X$ being a frame, i.e. in $X$ arbitrary joins distribute over finite meets.
+First of all, the (complete) ordered set $X$, as a thin category, is cartesian closed if, and only if, it has a binary operation $X\times X\to X$, assigning to each pair $(x,y)$ an element $y^x$ such that $z\leq y^x$ if and only if $z\wedge x\leq y$, for every $x,y,z\in Z$.
+This is in fact equivalent, for antisymmetric orders, to $X$ being a frame, i.e. in $X$ arbitrary joins distribute over finite meets, or a complete Heyting algebra.